Last Update: 27th June 2025

 Figure 3.
 The above illustration gives more accurate reasons why image sensors are different.

-What is the "Size and Capture" Theory?
+What is the "Size and Capture" theory?

 A quick search shows the EM5 II and the D5500 (above illustration) were launched in 2015.
 The EM5 II has a Live MOS CMOS sensor, and the D5500 has a standard CMOS sensor.
 Live MOS sensors have larger effective pixel areas than standard CMOS sensors.
 The D5500 has a 24MP sensor, and the EM5 II has a 16MP sensor.
 The total pixel area of the D5500 is 8% larger than the EM5 II, and the D5500 has 50% more pixels.
 This suggests that the EM5 II has a larger effective pixel area and possibly a lower noise floor.
 DxO test results show the D5500 has 13% more dynamic range, and the D5500 has a tiny ISO advantage in sports photography.
-No matter how hard you look, there is no equivalence between the EM5 II and D5500 to warrant a one-to-one comparison between these two cameras.
+No matter how hard you look, there is no equivalence between the EM5 II and D5500 to warrant an objective comparison of these two cameras.

 Reviewers should provide a more detailed explanation of the "size and capture" theory.
 What's the basis for the claim that larger sensors capture more light?
 Does this suggest that larger sensors inherently have a greater capacity to attract light?
 It is important to clarify these marketing claims regarding "size and capture."
 Additionally, don't theoretical models suggest that the lens is engineered to cover the entire image sensor (sensor image circle) and that the sensor will saturate when properly exposed?
 I was unable to find any theoretical explanation of "size and capture" in the documentation provided by reputable camera or sensor manufacturers.